Cracker (food): Types

+There are two major types of crackers: soda (or saltine), which are fermented and leavened with yeast; and snack crackers, which are, in most cases, chemically-leavened.
+Soda crackers normally do not contain added sugar and the fat or shortening level is quite low.
+Another type of cracker uses no leavening; examples are matzah, water crackers (also known as water biscuits), and Triscuits.

 Crackers come in many shapes and sizes, such as round, rectangular, triangular, or irregular.
-Crackers sometimes have cheese or spices as ingredients, or even chicken stock, such as In a Biskit, which is sold internationally with various flavors.
+Crackers sometimes have cheese or spices as ingredients, or even chicken stock.
 Saltines and oyster crackers are often used in or served with soup.
-Similar crackers include cream crackers and water biscuits.

-Cheese crackers are prepared using cheese as a main ingredient.
-Commercial examples include Cheez-It, Cheese Nips and Goldfish.
+Cheese crackers are prepared using cheese as a main ingredient; commercial examples include Cheez-It, Cheese Nips, and Goldfish.

-Graham crackers and digestive biscuits are also treated more like cookies than crackers, although they were both invented for their supposed health benefits, and modern graham crackers are sweet.
+Graham crackers and digestive biscuits are treated more like cookies than crackers.
+Although they were both invented for their supposed health benefits, modern versions of both are sweet.
+Similarly, animal crackers are crackers in name only.
+Animal crackers and graham crackers may have docking holes.

 Brands

-Cracker brands include Bremner Wafers, Captain's Wafers, Cheese Nips, Club Crackers, Goldfish crackers, In a Biskit, Jacob's, Ritz Crackers, Town House crackers, Triscuit, TUC, and Wheat Thins, among others.
+Cracker brands include Bremner Wafers, Captain's Wafers, Cheese Nips, Club Crackers, Goldfish crackers, In a Biskit, Jacob's, Ritz Crackers, Town House crackers, Triscuit, TUC, and Wheat Thins.